 Capitals: This is the second game in Washington’s two-game road trip.
 They lost at New Jersey 3-2 on Wednesday.

 During the contest, Ovechkin did a between-periods television interview and stated, "Soon you are going to see me again, soon."
 Does that mean Friday, or perhaps Saturday at home against the Panthers?
 Anything is possible with Ovi.

 "Offensively you can't rely on one guy all the time, but you're taking a full goal a game out of your lineup," Capitals coach Bruce Boudreau said.
 "There is no getting around the fact that we're going to miss him.
 He is the best in the world."

-This is the second game in Florida’s two-game homestand.
+Panthers: This is the second game in Florida’s two-game homestand.
 Overall, the Panthers have won three straight, the last two via shutout against St. Louis last Saturday and Carolina on Wednesday.

 Tomas Vokoun has been in net for the two shutouts, stopping a total of 66 shots.
 Including the end of Scott Clemmensen’s 6-5 shootout win against Dallas on Oct.
 30, the Panthers are riding a shutout streak of 137 minutes, 7 seconds.

 "I'm benefiting from the play in front of me," Vokoun said.
 "I feel good, but it definitely helps me to be able to focus on that one shot.
 I don't have to worry about what's going to happen next.
 It's a little easier to read the game for me then at the start of the season.

 "When you see the puck well you don't have to go out as far, you react to it and catch it.
 If I don't see it, the tendency is to get out a little more.
 You have the benefit of a better angle, but it's hard to recover for the rebounds.
 With the confidence I have, there's a little more calmness and I can put the rebound where I want."